willianantunes/willianantunes.com/content/blog/2022/04/2022-04-16-estimating-an-initial-redis-setup-through-locust.md

 ## Looking at Redis behavior during the load test

 While the load testing was being executed, I was checking Redis through `docker stats` and `redis-cli`.
 The latter has the [`INFO` command](https://redis.io/commands/info/), which is quite helpful to get insights!
-I did the first load test locally, but it's not sufficient.
+I did the first load test locally, but it wasn't sufficient.
 So I also did it in an ElastiCache Redis instance on AWS.

 ## Conclusion